0xAJ2K/0xAJ2K.github.io/_posts/2021-03-22-Stack-Based-Buffer-Overflow-on-Brainpan.md

 ![copied to buffer](/assets/images/BOF/copied-to-buffer.PNG)

-Now, we need to send a lot of data and see if we can cause a crash.
+Now, we need to send a lot of data to see if we can cause a crash.
 Use the skeleton script below to send 2000 "A" characters to the application.
 Change the local IP to match your current configurations.

 ```python
 #!/usr/bin/env python